 Given the explosion of the mobile segment, in 2011 I decided to start a second company along with my brother (who is also a developer), called Kubic Technology.
 The company specializes in developing mobile apps for the Android and iOS platforms, and we did projects for local banks, restaurants, and other organizations.
 Over time we lost interest in developing projects for other people, as we wanted to focus on our own stuff, so in 2015 we sold the brand and the website.

 In 2015 I also started my third company, called SmartShop.com.br.
-We are basically replicating the Gazelle.com model in Brazil (i.e., buying and selling used smartphones).
-Instead of focusing only on the website, however, we decided to have physical stores as well, as we believe this is essential to reach the Brazilian customers.
-This has been a huge learning experience for me, as it’s the first time I am trying to build a business with an offline component.
+We tried to replicate the Gazelle.com model in Brazil (i.e., buying and selling used smartphones).
+Instead of focusing only on the website, however, we decided to have physical stores as well, as we believed this was essential to reach the Brazilian customers.
+It was a huge learning experience for me, as it’s the first time I built a business with an offline component.
+Our profit margin turned out to be much lower than initially expected, so late in 2016 we closed the company.

 Over the years I have occasionally provided consulting services for companies and institutions, and that includes a project with the United States federal government.
 I was hired to help with the launch of a new site for Voice of America (the official US external broadcaster).